 I sometimes wonder where I would be now if I had chosen Fine Art instead… I can’t begrudge my advisors though, graphic design has proved to be a great skill to use throughout my life so far.
-I can also practice fine art in my own time.
+I also practice fine art in my own time.

 So I was on my way… I even started with cut and paste… BEFORE computers!
 Pic is from days at school, I’m the one with the flash white sunnies.